 create the brine with the ingredients of your choice, our recipe will be mentioned below in the FAQs section.
 Add it in a non-reactive container

 (glass or plastic) and put the fish pieces in it.
 Cover the container and put it in the refrigerator.
 This step will ensure all the internal moisture of the fish is eliminated and the taste and spices of the brine, along with salt, are infused in it.

 3) Let the fish dry: you should now take the salmon out of the brine and pat it dry.
 Place the wired grid on the container and put the fish on it and let it dry under a high-speed ceiling fan.
 If you want, you can also dry it in the refrigerator overnight.
 This step is super essential in smoking the salmon correctly.
-Many beginners fail to do this either out of laziness or negligence and end up making a not-so-nice smoked salmon.
+Many beginners fail to do this either out of laziness or negligence.

 You need to apply the sweetener every hour or so with the basting brush.
 Make sure to brush away any white substance first and then coat the syrup.